 Nothing in these Requirements and Recommendations shall necessitate that the Operator or any person acting under their direction undertake an activity that would be considered unsafe under the circumstances.
 The Operator and persons acting under their direction shall continue to comply with the requirements and standards established by the Occupational Health and Safety Act and its associated Regulations.
-The Occupational Health and Safety Division of Service NL provides a document Safety Guidelines for Mineral Exploration in Newfoundland and Labrador, available at: http://www.servicenl.gov.nl.ca/ohs/OHS%20Mineral%20Exploration%20Guide%202014.pdf
+The Occupational Health and Safety Division of Digital Government and Service NL provides a guidance document titled Safety Guidelines for Mineral Exploration in Newfoundland and Labrador.

-6.0.
-The Operator shall ensure that each person involved in trench and test pit rehabilitation is fully informed of the following Requirements and Recommendations, as applicable.
+- 6.0.
+The Operator shall ensure that each person involved in trench and test pit rehabilitation is fully informed of the following Requirements and Recommendations, as applicable. - 6.1.

-6.1.
 Trench rehabilitation as per these Requirements shall be completed before the expiry date of the exploration approval unless the Department has indicated in writing that a later rehabilitation due date is acceptable for the specific trench in question.
-If it would be impractical, considering the logistics and timelines of the exploration program, including with regard to deposit appraisal and promotional efforts, for the approval holder to rehabilitate one or more trenches before the expiry date of the exploration approval then application must be made to the Mineral Lands Division, Department of Natural Resources, requesting an extension of time to leave the trench or trenches unrehabilitated and the reasons for the request.
-In granting approval for such a request, the Department may impose additional terms and conditions considered appropriate under the circumstances.
+If it would be impractical, considering the logistics and timelines of the exploration program, including with regard to deposit appraisal and promotional efforts, for the approval holder to rehabilitate one or more trenches before the expiry date of the exploration approval then application must be made to the Mineral Lands Division, Department of Industry, Energy and Technology, requesting an extension of time to leave the trench or trenches un-rehabilitated and the reasons for the request.
+In granting approval for such a request, the Department may impose additional terms and conditions considered appropriate under the circumstances. - 6.2.

-6.2.
 Test pit rehabilitation as per these Requirements shall be completed either the same day or without the excavator having departed the test pit site.
 While a party possessing an exploration approval for test pitting is required to adhere to this Requirement, test pits for which this rehabilitation timeline is not met shall become subject to the following additional Requirements and considered as "trenches" for the purpose of interpreting these Requirements: 5.5, 5.6, 6.5, 6.6.
-In such a case, a sign shall be posted in a conspicuous place alerting the public to the presence of an open excavation and displaying the name of the Operator and contact information.

-6.3.
-Trenches and test pits shall be rehabilitated by completely backfilling stockpiled deeper materials (e.g., subsoil, till) then covering the backfilled site with stockpiled organic cover and any additional organic materials that may be required (as per Requirement 6.4) to completely re-cover the site.
+In such a case, a sign shall be posted in a conspicuous place alerting the public to the presence of an open excavation and displaying the name of the Operator and contact information and the test pit surrounded by a caution tape barrier. - 6.3.
+Trenches and test pits shall be rehabilitated by first completely backfilling stockpiled deeper materials (e.g., subsoil, till) and then covering the backfilled site with stockpiled organic cover and any additional organic materials that may be required (as per Requirement 6.4) to completely re-cover the site. - 6.4.

-6.4.
 Organic cover stockpiled during preparation shall be placed on top of the backfilled trench or test pit.
 Unless used or set aside for another purpose advocated in this document or otherwise approved by a regulatory agency, trees and branches cut to clear the trench site shall also be placed on top of the backfilled trench or test pit.
-If additional organic material is needed to completely re-cover the site to achieve compliance with Requirement 6.3 then one or more of the following materials may be used:

-a) Trees and branches already having been cut for exploration purposes elsewhere in the exploration area (e.g., trees cut for access trails, cut lines, or drill sites).
+If additional organic material is needed to completely re-cover the site to achieve compliance with Requirement 6.3 then one or more of the following materials may be used: - a) Trees and branches already having been cut for exploration purposes elsewhere in the exploration area (e.g., trees cut for access trails, cut lines, or drill sites).

-Questions?
-Please contact: Version date: 05-2020 exploration_approval@gov.nl.ca The current version of this document can be found at: http://

-6. Trench Rehabilitation
+6. Trench and Test Pit Rehabilitation